antitoxic/prerender-spa-ultra/README.md

   `prerender-spa-ultra` as a nodejs module and call it with all the options you need.
 - `prerender-spa-ultra` is not going to **install chrome or chromium**.
-If you are using github workflows or similar, it's likely to have it already installed.
+If you are using GitHub workflows or similar, it's likely to have it already installed.
 Otherwise, you can use the OS package manager to install or use `node-chromium` (`npm install chromium`)

 ## Funding

-Will be opened very soon, waiting for Github sponsorship approval :)
+Will be opened very soon, waiting for GitHub sponsorship approval :)

 ## Prior art